Fara0197/mad9135-p2-react-native-final/README.md

 # mad9135-p2-react-native-final
 ## Artaryo App

-General functionality:
+### General functionality

 This application is based on an art gallery company called 'Artayo'.

-A splash screen appears first then users are brought to the 'Home' page, which gives a brief description of about the company is about.
+A splash screen appears first then users are brought to the 'Home' page, which gives a brief description of what the company is about.

 When the user navigates to the 'Art' page, data is fetched and displays a list of popular art pieces.